pyenv/pyenv/README.md

 To upgrade pyenv in the future, use `upgrade` instead of `install`.

-After installation, you'll need to add `eval "$(pyenv init -)"` to your profile (as stated in the caveats displayed by Homebrew — to display them again, use `brew info pyenv`).
-You only need to add that to your profile once.

-Then follow the rest of the post-installation steps under "Basic GitHub Checkout" above, starting with #4 ("restart your shell so the path changes take effect").
+Then follow the rest of the post-installation steps under [Basic GitHub Checkout](https://github.com/pyenv/pyenv#basic-github-checkout) above, starting with #3 ("Add `pyenv init` to your shell to enable shims and autocompletion").

 ### Advanced Configuration